openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 ## Data/Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
 If you don't wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
 Learn more in the [Visual Studio Code FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Known Issues

-* SGX is not currently supported.
+* Building SGX enclaves is not currently supported.

 ## Release Notes